 Side note: which means this crockpot paleo chicken noodle soup has been tested with chicken breast also.
 I personally feel like it just as delicious inside your belly.
 How-EV-ER, Mr. FFF thinks that chicken breast in the crock pot is never okay, and that thighs are what your chicken-soup-making self should be STICKIN’ TOO.
 I mean, really, he prefers beef like the paleo hamburger soup.
 But, THAT WOULD BE WEIRD.

 Now you know.

 Back up though: the CROCK POT.

-Yep, you pretty much have to do no work here because HELLO handy-dandy crock pot to the rescue.
+Yep, you pretty much have to do no work to make this easy paleo soup because HELLO handy-dandy crock pot to the rescue.

 Throw ingredients in –> cover it up –> resist the urge to eat soup with potentially raw chicken in 2 hours because your house is already filling up with cozy warm, citrus-spiced smells –> Put on your patient pants and wait the necessary amount of time –> WORTH THE WAIT.

 In other news, the semi-sequel: star anise PODS.
-They are in the soup and no you can’t omit them, or use anise seed like the pho slow cooker pulled pork.
+Like the chicken zoodle soup, they are in the soup and no you can’t omit them, or use anise seed like the pho slow cooker pulled pork.
 I don’t care if you have to Amazon Prime them to your doorstep (confession: I did) so that you can make this soup a real thing in your life.

 They are necessary.
-Even to non-Thai chicken noodle soup.
+Even to non-Thai crockpot paleo chicken noodle soup.
 It was Grandma’s secret weapon when she made steaming bowls of noodle-licious soup when I grew up.

 You know you don’t mess with G-MA.